pdbrown/triss/README.md

 ### Split secret in QRCODE mode

 Shares of the secret are produced the same way as in DATA mode, then encoded as QR codes.
-This allows you to print them onto paper, but can be slow and cumbersome for large secrets.
-Each QR code stores up to 1273 bytes, and is generated with error correction set to "High", so is scannable as long as at least 70% of the original image is available.
+This allows you to make paper copies, but can be slow and cumbersome for large inputs.
+Each QR code stores up to 1273 bytes, and is generated with error correction set to "High", so is scannable as long as at least 70% of the original image is available (the finder pattern must be intact regardless).

 ```bash
 # Make a 2-of-4 split in QRCODE mode